teanalab/MRF-L/README.md

     }

 ## Related Paper:
 Balaneshin-kordan, Saeid, and Alexander Kotov.
 "Optimization method for weighting explicit and latent concepts in clinical decision support queries."
-In Proceedings of the 2016 ACM on International Conference on the Theory of Information Retrieval, pp. 241-250.
+In Proceedings of the 2016 ACM International Conference on the Theory of Information Retrieval (ICTIR'16), pp. 241-250.
 ACM, 2016. [\[pdf\]](http://www.cs.wayne.edu/kotov/docs/balaneshinkordan-ictir16-full.pdf)